All Episodes

 It adds that Democrats downplay the strengths of the American economy and fail to inspire conviction that America can continue to lead the world.

-Uh, these are not trifling problems that should be glossed over by liberals, but for every piece of bad news, there's also good news about the economic health and uh future of America.
+As is America's trade deficit around the world at a record high, manufacturing jobs have declined, blah, These are not trifling problems that should be glossed over by liberals, but for every piece of bad news, there's also good news about the economic health and future of America.

 So you juxtapose this with this New York Times CBS poll.

-So again, I ask you, which of these two stories you're gonna believe?
+So again, I ask you, which of these two stories are you going to believe?

 Thank you, sir.